google-research/arco-era5/README.md

 This two-pronged approach for the data serves different user needs.
 Some researchers need full control over the interpolation of data for their analysis.
 Most will want a batteries-included dataset, where standard pre-processing and chunk optimization is already applied.
-In general, we ensure that every step in this pipeline is open and reproducible, to provide transparency in the providence of all data.
+In general, we ensure that every step in this pipeline is open and reproducible, to provide transparency in the provenance of all data.

 TODO([#1](https://github.com/google-research/arco-era5/issues/1)): What have we done to make this dataset possible?